I am excited to announce that the 4th book in the Vespian Way will be released on October 2nd, 2012

 Okay so it looks like I fell off the planet.
 Promise - I'm still here.
-The last two years have been ... hard.
+The last four years have been ... hard.
 There's no other word for it.
 Everything is fine.
-I'm fine, but I've been the caregiver of my Mother-in-law and now I'm taking care of my mom.
+I'm fine, but I've been the caregiver of my mom who has Dementia.
 Between her needs, work, etc I seem to have lost control of my time.
-I am still writing and have made a few hard decisions.
+I am still writing and am trying hard to get back to my blog.

-I'll probably still be sporadic.
+I'll probably still be sporadic here on the blog.
 Unless I win the lottery and can hire someone to help me I can't avoid it, but know I'm still here still working hard in the background and am hoping to do better at keeping my blog alive.

 Barb:)